-Many pets like puppies and kittens are so cute that many people can’t resist taking them home, sometimes without carefully thinking through their decision.
+Many animals like puppies and kittens are so cute that many people can’t resist taking them home, sometimes without carefully thinking through their decision.
 Then, after a few weeks, sometimes days, these people realise the great responsibilities involved in their animal’s care.
 One of these responsibilities is the time required to care for the animal.

-The care of the most common pets such as dogs, cats and rabbits requires considerable time.
+The care of the most common companion animals such as dogs, cats and rabbits requires considerable time.
 This is especially the case for dogs as they are not happy if left alone for long periods of time.
-Pets cannot be ignored just because you are too tired or too busy.
+Companion animals cannot be ignored just because you are too tired or too busy.

-There are many costs involved with pet ownership.
+There are many costs involved with caring for companion animals.
 Up front costs for cats and dogs include vaccinations, microchipping and spay or neutering.
 Animals adopted from SPCA already have these things covered.
 However, you will need to be prepared to pay for ongoing costs associated with food, flea and worm treatments, annual health checks, vet bills, training, toys, bedding, and boarding kennels or catteries – if you go away.
 These ongoing costs continue for the entire life of the animal.
 If an emergency or accident occurs, you will also need to ensure you can pay for any emergency veterinary treatment required.

 The average lifespan of dogs and cats is around 12 years, with some dogs and cats living until 15 or even 20 years of age so it's a long-term commitment.

 While puppies and kittens are very adorable, you will need to be prepared to provide for an adult animal too and, in the case of some dogs, a much larger animal with considerable exercise needs and often a large appetite!

 It is your family’s responsibility, as an animal's guardian, to research all the needs of your chosen companion animal, through all stages of his or her life.
 Before adopting and bringing a companion animal home your family need to be well informed about that animal's needs so you're ready to take the best possible care of him or her.